News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 For people that require subtitles/captions for their film enjoyment, there’s often only one chance to catch a film at the cinema.
 When it comes to accessible listings, accuracy is the most important element.
 The YourLocalCinema.com website is updated three times daily.
 Listings are checked for accuracy.
 Many cinemas are contacted weekly to verify any discrepancies.
 YourLocalCinema is efficient, flexible, and can adapt to short-notice changes in cinema schedules swiftly and seamlessly.
 Staff are available around cinema's opening times, including evenings and weekends, to amend any errors/changes in cinemas' schedules.

-YourLocalCinema produces weekly progress reports on how cinemas are doing regarding accessible films/screenings/days/am/pm times and regularly provides data to be used in press releases, news reports and social media comment.
+YourLocalCinema produces regular progress reports on how cinemas are doing regarding accessible films/screenings/days/am/pm times and regularly provides data to be used in press releases, news reports and social media comment.

 YourLocalCinema has many satisfied customers!
-BFI survey feedback: More people clicked 5 out of 5 stars than any other figure (40%).
-41% said they attended a captioned cinema screening they saw listed on the YourLocalCinema website during the past month.
+BFI survey feedback: More people clicked 5 out of 5 stars than any other figure.

 Accessible, inclusive subtitled/captioned screenings enable film fans with hearing loss to ENJOY rather than endure cinema.
 For a few hours, the disabling barrier is removed.
 They provide social benefits such as equality, inclusion and community integration.